- Car Buying

 Step 7.
 Balance Payment to Seller

-Alternatively, a cash buyer will pay the remaining balance payment in full cash to the seller.
+Alternatively, a buyer not taking a loan will pay the remaining balance payment in full cash or cashier's order to the seller.

-Seller should then issue an invoice for the balance payment collected.
-The invoice serves as a confirmation for the receipt of the balance payment.
+Seller should issue a receipt for the balance payment collected.
+The receipt serves as a confirmation for the receipt of the balance payment.

 Step 8.
 Signing the Hand-Over Form